 STUART: This is our famous hedge maze.
 It's quite an attraction around here.
 The walls are thirteen feet high and the hedge is about as old as the hotel itself.
 It's a lot of fun but I wouldn't want to go in there unless I had an hour to spare to find my way out.

-And now we can see perhaps how the maze is related to the hotel.
+Let's now examine how the maze is related to the hotel.

 Fig. 32 - A possible relationship of the maze to the hotel, however odd it may appear.

-Comparing the aerial shots of the hotel with the studio set, we see that the studio set of the hotel has removed the middle portion of the lodge upon which this one is based, what would seem to be, as far as the exterior goes, its grandest portion architecturally, and has pushed the far left area over next to the garage.
+Comparing the aerial shots of the hotel with the studio set, we see that the studio set of the hotel has removed the pyramidal portion of the lodge upon which this one is based, though that portion what would seem to be, as far as the exterior goes, its grandest portion architecturally, and the far left area has been pushed over next to the garage.
 What has happened with that middle portion where we've assumed, based on the aerial shots, the lobby to be?
 Does this suggest that it is possibly the maze?
+That idea may sound odd, but it is the section that has the table maze in it (though I think the hotel as a whole is a maze).
 The studio set has for some reason eliminated the stone walls of the first floor seen in the aerial, but when we're inside the Colorado Lounge and the lobby we see through the windows low exterior stone walls enclosing patios with benches.
 None of the exterior windows of the studio set are large enough nor of the right style for either the lobby or the Colorado Lounge.
-They are also all draped with white curtains.
-Actually, though the studio set and the real lodge both are observed as having four floors, it almost appears that the first floor of the real lodge (the aerial view), lined with stone, in the studio set has been sunk beneath the ground, becoming subterranean, the decorative ridge above the stone in the aerial version now observed several feet above ground level.
+They are also all draped with white curtains and we see no white curtains covering any of the windows in the hotel.
+Actually, though the studio set and the real lodge both are observed as having four floors, it almost appears that the first floor of the real lodge (the aerial view), lined with stone, in the studio set has been instead partly sunk beneath the ground, becoming subterranean, the decorative ridge above the stone in the aerial version now observed several feet above ground level.
 The trees over on the side also appear much shorter than they should be.
 Indeed, these trees, as they are, compare similarly to the size of the trees as we view them in the aerial of the Overlook, not as we would observe them from the ground.
 Kubrick, a stickler for detail, need never have set up this problem of differences, at least not such glaring ones, so I have to assume they are intentional.

 Kubrick had the boulders in this scene painted with flecks of mica to make them look more real and granite-sparkly.
 And yet he replaces the lodge with one missing the lobby, and instead of large fir trees has a stand of little Christmas trees.

-So, about that seeming absence of the central portion of the lodge, is it possible that the hedge maze is instead behind the lodge and that accounts for the seeming missing central portion as the rear facade is conceived to be different?
-Could be.
-Many think it is.
+So, about that seeming absence of the central portion of the lodge, is it possible that the hedge maze is instead behind the lodge and that accounts for the seeming missing central portion as we are instead looking at the rear of the building?
+Many think this is the case.
 Even in books on the making of The Shining the maze is referred to as being behind the lodge.
-And it's something I considered a number of years ago--but that possibility makes no better sense especially due the relationship of the building to the garage holding the Snowcat.
+But this can't be the rear of the building due the relationship of the set building to the garage holding the Snowcat.
+It is the same relationship as with our views of the real Timberline, which are of its front.

 Despite mention made in published lit that the maze is behind the lodge, Kubrick has set it up for the maze to be intuited as in front of the lodge as well as believed to be behind it, and we'll explore those ways in a couple of different scenes in the film.